UmairAsmat/DevSysOpsLabs/Selenium/README.md

 1. Set up necessary dependencies on EC2.

-3. Write and execute a headless Selenium test.
+2. Write and execute a headless Selenium test.

+**Lab 10: Scaling Selenium Tests using AWS Lambda and Step Functions.**

+*Objective: Run Selenium tests as serverless functions with scalability and orchestration.*

+Tasks:

+1. Configure a Lambda function to run a Selenium test.

+2. Orchestrate multiple tests using AWS Step Functions.